-On June 2, 2006, the Company entered into a securities purchase agreement pursuant to which the Company issued to each of 17 investors shares of its common stock, at a per-share price of \$0.44, along with a five-year warrant to purchase a number of shares of common stock at a per share purchase price of \$.80 equal to 50% of the number of shares of common stock purchased by each investor (together with the common stock issued, the "June 2006 securities").
+On June 2, 2006, the Company entered into a securities purchase agreement pursuant to which the Company issued to each of 17 investors shares of its Common Stock, at a per-share price of \$0.44, along with a five-year warrant to purchase a number of shares of Common Stock at a per share purchase price of \$.80 equal to 50% of the number of shares of Common Stock purchased by each investor (together with the Common Stock issued, the "June 2006 securities").
 The gross proceeds from the sale were \$2,079,000.
 Duncan received its fee as described above.
-The officers of the Company, as a condition of the initial closing under the securities purchase agreement, entered into letter agreements with the Company pursuant to which they converted an aggregate of \$278,653 of accrued and unpaid salary that dated back to

-2005 into shares of common stock at a per share price of \$0.44.
-After adjustments for applicable payroll and withholding taxes which were paid by the Company, the Company issued to such officers an aggregate of 379,982 shares of common stock.
-The Company also adopted an Executive Officer Compensation Plan, effective as of the date of closing of the securities purchase agreement and pursuant to the letter agreements each officer agreed to be bound by the Executive Officer Compensation Plan.
-In addition to the conversion of accrued salary, the letter agreements provided for a reduction by 25% in base salary for each officer, the granting of options to purchase shares of common stock under the Company's 2003 Equity Participation Plan which become exercisable upon the Company achieving certain revenue milestones and the acceleration of the vesting of certain options and restricted shares held by the officers
+The officers of the Company, as a condition of agreements each officer agreed to be bound by the Executive Officer Compensation Plan.
+In addition to the conversion of accrued salary, the letter agreements provided for a reduction by 25% in base salary for each officer, the granting of options to purchase shares of Common Stock under the Company's 2003 Equity Participation Plan which become exercisable upon the Company achieving certain revenue milestones and the acceleration of the vesting of certain options and restricted shares held by the officers.

-In connection with the securities purchase agreement, on June 2, 2006 the Company entered into a registration rights agreement with each of the investors, pursuant to which the Company agreed to prepare and file no later than June 30, 2006 a registration statement with the SEC to register the shares of common stock issued to investors and the shares of common stock underlying the warrants.
+In connection with the securities purchase agreement, on June 2, 2006 the Company entered into a registration rights agreement with each of the investors, pursuant to which the Company agreed to prepare and file no later than June 30, 2006 a registration statement with the SEC to register the shares of Common Stock issued to investors and the shares of Common Stock underlying the warrants.
 The Company and the investors agreed to amend the registration rights agreement and extend the due date of the registration statement to August 31, 2006.
 In the event that the Registration Statement was not declared effective by the SEC within 180 days of the closing date of the securities purchase agreement, the Company was obligated to pay to each investor an amount equal to 1% of the purchase price of the June 2006 securities purchased by the investor, and to pay such amount for each month or partial month that the registration statement was not declared effective by the SEC.
 The registration statement was filed and subsequently declared effective on November 6, 2006.

-In July and August 2006, the Company sold 3,977,273 shares of its common stock at \$.44 per share along with warrants to purchase 1,988,637 shares of its common stock at \$.80 per share (the "Summer 2006 Private Placement"), resulting in proceeds to the Company of \$1,750,000.
-Additionally, in July and August, it issued 83,405 shares of its common stock as partial or complete payment of certain accounts payable and 75,667 shares of its common stock as partial payment of certain services rendered.
-In October 2006, the Company issued 34,000 shares of common stock in consideration of certain services rendered.
-In December 2006, the Company issued 10,416 shares of its common stock in consideration of certain services rendered.
+In July and August 2006, the Company sold 3,977,273 shares of its Common Stock at \$.44 per share along with warrants to purchase 1,988,637 shares of its Common Stock at \$.80 per share (the "Summer 2006 Private Placement"), resulting in proceeds to the Company of \$1,750,000.
+Additionally, in July and August, it issued 83,405 shares of its Common Stock as partial or complete payment of certain accounts payable and 75,667 shares of its Common Stock as partial payment of certain services rendered.
+In October 2006, the Company issued 34,000 shares of Common Stock in consideration of certain services rendered.
+In December 2006, the Company issued 10,416 shares of its Common Stock in consideration of certain services rendered.